govhack-science/govhack-science.github.io/_prizes/2016/vic/vic-geelong-into-the-future.md

 Governments have many options for how places can grow and change.
 Tough questions need to be answered – should the city grow up or out, which neighbourhoods should change and which areas should stay the same, what services will the future communities need?
 As Geelong is developing there is a need for long term planning so that government can make smart decisions about how to invest in a sustainable city for years to come.
 The hack could include information about which areas have the best access to services, which areas are changing over time, which areas have the least restrictions on future development, what should the future city look like, jobs of the future, or future transport services.

 # Prize
-Award of cash to the value of $500
+Award of cash up to the value of $500

 # Eligibility Criteria
 Must use at least one of the following datasets: VicMap Planning, Small Area Population Projections, Housing Development Data, Building Permits, Planning Permits, Biodiversity Areas, Flooding Areas.